Although it is possible to chain many if-else statements together, this is both difficult to read and inefficient. Consider the following program:

 Starting a switch

-keyword, followed by parenthesis with the conditional expression that we would like to evaluate inside.
+keyword, followed by parentheses with the conditional expression that we would like to evaluate inside.
 Often the expression is just a single variable, but it can be any valid expression.

-The one restriction is that the condition must evaluate to an integral type (see lesson 4.1 -- Introduction to fundamental data types if you need a reminder which fundamental types are considered integral types).
-Non-fundamental types that are convertible to an integer (e.g. enumerated types and some classes) are also valid.
-Expressions that evaluate to floating point types, strings, and other non-integral types may not be used here.
+The condition in a switch must evaluate to an integral type (see lesson 4.1 -- Introduction to fundamental data types if you need a reminder which fundamental types are considered integral types) or an enumerated type (covered in future lesson 13.2 -- Unscoped enumerations), or be convertible to one.
+Expressions that evaluate to floating point types, strings, and most other non-integral types may not be used here.

 Following the conditional expression, we declare a block.
 Inside the block, we use labels to define all of the values we want to test for equality.
-There are two kinds of labels.
+There are two kinds of labels used with switch statements, which we’ll discuss subsequently.

 Case labels